Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Patients with undifferentiated pleomorphic sarcoma (UPS) of bone are treated according to osteosarcoma treatment protocols.[

-Imaging modalities such as dynamic magnetic resonance imaging or positron emission tomography scanning are under investigation as noninvasive methods to assess response.[
+Imaging modalities such as dynamic magnetic resonance imaging or positron emission tomography scanning are noninvasive methods to assess response,[

 Table 2 describes the treatment options for localized, metastatic, and recurrent osteosarcoma and UPS of bone.